kumahq/kuma-website/docs/docs/0.4.0/installation/kubernetes.md

 ### 1. Download Kuma

-To run Kuma on Kubernetes, you need to download a compatible version of Kuma for the machine where you will be executing the commands.
+To run Kuma on Kubernetes, you need to download a compatible version of Kuma for the machine from which you will be executing the commands.

+:::: tabs :options="{ useUrlFragment: false }"
+::: tab "Script"

 You can run the following script to automatically detect the operating system and download Kuma: